Amirarsalan-sn/CartPoleV1/README.md

 ![Agent's game play](/images/sarsa.gif)

 ## Thanks to
-Thanks to [Mehdi Shabazi](https://github.com/MehdiShahbazi) who provided us with a base code and guided us how to implement the NN structure and DQN agent.
+Thanks to [Mehdi Shabazi](https://github.com/MehdiShahbazi) who provided us with a base code and showed us how to implement the NN structure and DQN agent.